x-research-team/vm/README.md

 so i could put you in the `Credits` sections.

 ## Credits

+* mayoms:
+    This project is based on mayoms's [monkey](https://github.com/mayoms/monkey) interpreter.

 * ahmetb：
     Linq module is base on ahmetb's [linq](https://github.com/ahmetb/go-linq)